Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 \paragraph{$\sprm(N)_{+\kappa}\times\sorm(2M+1)\times\sprm(N)_{-\kappa}$.} For an example containing $\widetilde{\Op{3}}^{\pm}$ planes, see the orthosymplectic 3d $\Ncal=4$ $\text{CSM}_{\kappa}$ theory depicted on the top left of Figure~\ref{fig:Example_3nodes_Sp_SOodd_Sp_Adj}.

-Consider the two different scenarios: \begin{itemize} \item[(1)] If $N \geq M$, one can reach the brane system $(2)$ in Figure~\ref{fig:Example_3nodes_Sp_SOodd_Sp_Adj} analogously to what has been shown for the examples of 2-nodes quivers in Section~\ref{subsec:magnetic_quivers_OSp}. \item[(2)] If $N=M$, using orthosymplectic duality (see Figures~\ref{fig:GK_Duality_OSp_OTildePlus} and~\ref{fig:GK_Duality_OSp_OTildeMinus}), move both $(1,2\kappa)$ 5-branes to the right through the NS5 brane on the right, resulting in a stack of $2\abs{\kappa}$-many D3s suspended between the NS5 and the first $(1,2\kappa)$, and a stack of $\abs{\kappa}$-many D3s between the two $(1,2\kappa)$s.
+Consider the two different scenarios: \begin{itemize} \item[(1)] One can reach the brane system $(2)$ in Figure~\ref{fig:Example_3nodes_Sp_SOodd_Sp_Adj} analogously to what has been shown for the examples of 2-nodes quivers in Section~\ref{subsec:magnetic_quivers_OSp}. \item[(2)] Move both $(1,2\kappa)$ 5-branes to the right through the NS5 brane on the right, resulting in a stack of $2\abs{\kappa}$-many D3s suspended between the NS5 and the first $(1,2\kappa)$, and a stack of $\abs{\kappa}$-many D3s between the two $(1,2\kappa)$s.
 For a stable configuration, reconnect the D3s such that a stack of $\abs{\kappa}$-many D3s is suspended between the NS5 on the right and the two $(1,2\kappa)$ respectively.
 The result is the brane system $(2)$ in Figure~\ref{fig:Example_3nodes_Sp_SOodd_Sp_Adj} and an associated magnetic quiver equal to the one of case $(1)$. \end{itemize} Moreover, $\left(\Tcal\right)^{2\abs{\kappa}}$-dualising the starting $\text{CSM}_{2\kappa}$, one gets the $\text{CSM}^{\prime}_{2\kappa}$ theory on the bottom left part of Figure~\ref{fig:Example_3nodes_Sp_SOodd_Sp_Adj}.
-It can be used to construct the $\MQkSO{2}{}$ and $\MQkSp{2}{}$ magnetic quivers, whose derivation is analogous to what has been discussed so far.\\
+This yields the magnetic quivers $\MQkSO{2}{}$ and $\MQkSp{2}{}$, derived analogously to the previous cases.
+Based on the magnetic quivers for both maximal branches, the starting $\text{CSM}_{2\kappa}$ theory is identified to be \emph{good} if